US: Over 14,000 lose power after attack on energy stations in Washington, no suspects identified

 Until now there have been six attacks this month so far across Oregon and Washington.
 A similar instance occurred in North Carolina at the beginning of December when a gunman opened fire at two stations

-Christmas calls for celebrations and lights everywhere, but in Washington over 14,000 people suffered power outages adding to a series of burglaries and vandalism at different power stations in the state.
+Christmas calls for celebrations and lights everywhere, but in Washington over 14,000 people suffered power outages after a series of burglaries and vandalism at different power stations in the state.

 The incident happened on early Christmas Day around 2:30 am when Puget Sound Energy substation experienced a power outage "where the fenced areas were broken into and the equipment vandalised," the Pierce county sheriff's office said in its statement, the Guardian reported.